By Gilles Paché

 From Companies to Public Hospitals

 It says here and there that there will be a world “before” and a world “after” the coronavirus crisis.
 It is still too early to tell.
 On the other hand, it is certain that the experience accumulated in Europe in dealing with the flow of patients in acute respiratory distress should not be squandered.
 Two major logistical decisions have been taken, and they have demonstrated their effectiveness in controlling mortality, when the worst could have been feared.
 It would be a pity if companies did not reflect on their possible application to the business world.
 After all, aren’t public hospitals organizations that also pursue performance and profitability objectives?
+The “ideal” situation is for the cost of care to be below the price set in order to generate significant margins and thus have the financial resources to invest in high-tech materials (radiotherapy with MRI scan, heart mapping equipment, etc.).

 New public management is often criticized because it is based on unreliable indicators, which lead to significant biases .
 The public services subject to the new rules concentrate their efforts on producing the expected statistical data to the detriment of concrete action and real evaluation of results.
 European hospital systems have been experiencing these excesses for several years, with a focus on compliance with strict profitability criteria.
 However, the COVID-19 pandemic has highlighted the fact that logistics management approaches, widely applied in companies, have made it possible to overcome a global health crisis, unprecedented since WW II.
 It would be interesting to draw lessons from this on the replicable nature of certain business tools, avoiding ideological criticism of new public management and its intention to generalise the commoditisation of public services.